the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab5_while_loops/_index.md

 ### [Hailstone sequence]
-In the last part of this lab, you will be exploring a special sequence known as the hailstone sequence.
+In the first part of this lab, you will be exploring a special sequence known as the hailstone sequence.
 This sequence results from the following rules (known as the Collatz conjecture):